 The “Do You Know Me?”
 Game.
 Have the kids ask questions about themselves (What is my favorite food?
 What do I do at recess?), and then have them answer questions about YOU (What town did I grow up in?
 What is my favorite book?).
 I love the idea of showing our children that it takes effort and thoughtfulness to really know another person.

 Service Suppers.
 I recently heard one mom say that to combat some characteristics of the current “selfie generation,” she has her teenage children share one thing they did that day to serve someone else.
 What a great way to encourage children to look outside of themselves as a habit.

 An Attitude of Gratitude.
 Ask: What is one thing you are grateful for today?
-We’ve done this a few times a week since the start of 2014, and I’m often touched by the range of blessings we share in one sitting, from a deep love for grandparents and family legacy to my son’s appreciation for candy. 🙂 If gratitude is a muscle that grows stronger with exercise, I want my children to be bodybuilders!
+We’ve done this a lot lately, and I’m often touched by the range of blessings we share in one sitting, from a deep love for grandparents and family legacy to my son’s appreciation for candy. 🙂 If gratitude is a muscle that grows stronger with exercise, I want my children to be bodybuilders!

 Pain Point.
 Come to dinner prepared to share one sore point from your life, and allow your children to brainstorm ways to handle it.
 (Examples: A neighbor complained about how long you go in between mowing the lawn.
 You scheduled two appointments for the same time.
 You want to donate to the PTA, but you’re saving to buy a house.)
 Brainstorming together encourages problem solving skills and family unity.

 Roots.
 Share a story from your family’s history.
 This one may break Feiler’s rule of having the kids do at least half the talking, but it’s worth it.
 If we want family identity to seep into our children’s souls, storytelling is a powerful way to achieve that.
 (I know it can be hard to think of stories off the top of your head, so try printing some old family photos to use as a springboard for your stories.)